mesonbuild/meson/docs/markdown/CMake-module.md

  - `get_variable(name)` fetches the specified variable from inside the subproject.
 Usually `dependency()` or `target()` should be preferred to extract build targets.
+ - `found` returns true if the subproject is available, otherwise false *new in in 0.53.2*

 ## CMake configuration files